Mottled owl: Description

 The mottled owl is a medium-sized owl with adults reaching 280 to 355 mm in length.
 Females are considerably larger than males; the mottled owl shows the greatest degree of sexual dimorphism of any species of owl.
 The crown, nape and back are mottled in several shades of darkish brown, the facial disc is pale brown and the throat, breast and belly are off-white with distinctive vertical brown streaks.
 The large eyes are brown, the beak is greyish-yellow or greyish-blue, and the legs and feet are greyish-yellow.
 There is a darker form of the bird with a buff breast and belly.
 Mottled owls produce a range of calls which include a hoot used in maintaining territory boundaries, and various whistles, screeches and hisses.

 Distribution and habitat

 The mottled owl is native to Central and South America.
 Its range extends from Mexico south to Argentina and Brazil and it is found at elevations up to about 2500 m.
-It inhabits a variety of wooded habitats including rainforest, woodland verges, dry thorn forest, pine/oak woodland and plantations and also open countryside with scattered trees.
+It inhabits a variety of wooded habitats including rainforest, woodland verges, dry thorn forest, pine–oak woodland and plantations and also open countryside with scattered trees.
 In some parts of its range it is common and it is often found close to human habitations.
+In 1983, a specimen was retrieved on the American side of the Rio Grande, thus establishing a first record for the United States.
+Forty years later, a mottled owl was photographed in Starr County, Texas, and there is also a 2006 record from the same state.